VitalyOlegovic/almambet/README.md

-# Almambet - Email Reader
+# Almambet - email reader and spam filter

 Email reader application built with Rust, featuring IMAP support, a web interface and a REST one.